 Natural hazards and climate change.

 SBB protects itself against natural hazards and the consequences of climate change with transparent, modern and future-oriented natural hazard prevention.
-This therefore involves managing valuable protective forests and protective structures while relying on the situational assessments of specialist staff.
+This involves managing valuable protective forests and protective structures while relying on the situational assessments of specialist staff.

 A functioning railway system with resilient infrastructure ensures the transport of people and goods by rail throughout the country, which is vital for a vibrant national economy.